 Visitor group criteria Description Note: The Episerver Forms Samples package must be installed for the forms visitor group criteria to work.
-See Episerver Forms Samples package for information.
+See Episerver Forms Samples package in the Episerver User Guide for information.

 Managing visitor groups

 Visitor groups are managed from the Visitor Group option in the top menu.
 When creating a new visitor group, you select one or more criteria and define appropriate settings.
 Those criteria are used to determine whether a user visiting the website is a part of that visitor group.